Let Her Burn: Inclusion in "most anticipated album" lists

-Tour dates, cover art, and date of release
+Tour, cover art, and date of release

 In December 2022, Black also announced her "Let Her Burn Tour" in support of the album, beginning in Dublin, Ireland, on February 4, and continuing for five UK shows.
 The following month, she announced eleven North American tour dates, occurring in May.
 Out magazine named Black's tour as one of its "5 Tours From LGBTQ+ Musicians We're Dying to Go See", and the Manchester Evening News highlighted Black's February 7 tour appearance at Gorilla as one of its "gigs we're going to in February 2023".

 Black posted the cover art for the album on January 6, 2023, at which time NME, Uproxx and other sources reported that the album would be released on February 9.
-The same day, Black tweeted a comment criticizing social media personality Andrew Tate, comparing a widely-panned song the 36-year-old Tate had recently recorded to her recording of "Friday" at age 13; Black's tweet also went viral and "attracted many users to her upcoming album".
 Black released the tracklist for the album on January 18, 2023.
+Her first U.S. tour appearance in Boston was positively reviewed, with Melodic writing:

+Over the course of the year, additional dates were added.
+On June 1, 2023, it was announced that Black would also perform as one of the opening acts for Blackpink, along with Sabrina Carpenter, The Rose, Caity Baser, and others, at the July 2, 2023, British Summer Time in Hyde Park, London.
+It was also announced the same day that Black would perform at the June 23, 2023, Ladyland Festival in Brooklyn, headlined by Honey Dijon and Peaches.